rjdkmr/gcMapExplorer/docs/mapBrowser.rst

 Modify Axis Properties
 ----------------------
 Properties of both X and Y axis are highly customizable.
-User may customize most of the proerties such as font, tick-lengths, axis-labels etc. To open this box, right click on plot and choose the axis properties.
+User may customize most of the properties such as font, tick-lengths, axis-labels etc. To open this box, right click on plot and choose the axis properties.

 .. figure:: images/axis.png